Why Windows Sucks

 And of course these days we have Vulkan so now all Linux is missing is HW vendor support.

-And on top of that they've also made deals with PC vendors to ship pre-installed Windows OS of course but I consider that to be a smaller point too, the main point is having HW drivers readily available directly from the vendors.
+And on top of that they've made deals with PC vendors to ship pre-installed Windows OS of course but I consider that to be a minor point, the main point is having HW drivers readily available directly from the vendors.

 But all that said, I still reserve the right to point out that Microsoft is not living up to the standard of a major player in the PC OS market.
 They in fact lack healthy competition imho.